 Vehicle Accessible Camping

 Golden Ears campgrounds are extremely popular, and fill most weekends during the summer.
 Overnight stays are limited to 14 nights per calendar year per person.
 You can find photographs and descriptions of all the campsites at Discover Camping.
 Maximum two vehicles per campsite (both must register); there is no parking for extra vehicles within the campgrounds.
 Visitors parking lots are available for day parking at all campgrounds.
 Campsite reservations are accepted and first-come, first-served sites are also available.
 Camping fees are payable in cash only at the park.
-Campers are reminded that they must “occupy” their campsite with a tent or other camping structure such as a trailer or tent trailer in order to register.
+Campers are reminded that they must “occupy” their campsite with a tent designed as sleeping accommodation or an RV (camper, tent trailer, RV trailer) in order to register.

 - Summer season (mid-June to Labour Day) – all campers check in at the ticket booth.

 - Shoulder season (April 1 to mid-June, and Labour Day to Thanksgiving)

 - campers with reservations: check the reservation board at the ticket booth for your last name/site number, and proceed directly to your reserved campsite.
 Staff will come by to complete your registration.